SeanRooooney/proposals/015-kafka-topic-encryption.md

 ## Affected/not affected projects

-Call out the projects in the Strimzi organisation that are/are not affected by this proposal.
+Call out the projects in the Strimzi organization that are/are not affected by this proposal.

 ## Compatibility